parijatpurohit/sidecar-sql/README.md

-# sidecar-sql
+# Mage - SQL Sidecar
-sidecar testing for SQL
+This project contains code which would generate a sidecar for mage.